 Parents must report to the building main office and request the pupil(s) involved.
-Do not go directly to the classroom.

 - 1. Children shall be released from school only to authorized persons. - 2.
 In case of a child's illness, it shall be determined that the parent or reliable adult is at home before the child is sent home. - 3.
-Requests for released time for dental and medical appointments shall be honored when impossible to arrange them on non-school time.
+Requests for release time for dental and medical appointments shall be honored when impossible to arrange them on non-school time.
 A written request from the pupil's parent or guardian is necessary.
 Upon return to school, students will be required to provide a note from their medical provider.